johnjcamilleri/johnjcamilleri.github.io/phd-thesis.md

 arXiv: [1707.03997 [cs.CL]](https://arxiv.org/abs/1707.03997)
 [[PDF](http://academic.johnjcamilleri.com/papers/ifm2017.pdf)]

-## Contributions of each paper
+## Summary of each paper

 {: type="I"}
-1. Focuses on the language of _Contract-Oriented (C-O) diagrams_ and the kinds of analysis possible on these models.
+1. This paper focuses on _C-O Diagrams_ and the kinds of analysis possible on these models.
-The paper covers some modifications to the original formalism, the definition of a novel trace semantics, and a complete working implementation of the translation from _C-O Diagrams_ into Network of Timed Automata (NTA).
+Its novel contributions include extensions to the original formalism, the definition of a trace semantics, and an updated translation function from _C-O Diagrams_ into NTA, complete with a fully-working implementation in Haskell.
-A small case study is also included, which demonstrates our methods for syntactic and semantic analysis of contract models.
+A small case study from a real-world contract is also included, demonstrating our methods for syntactic and semantic analysis of contract models.
-2. Introduces the _Simplified Contract Language_ SCL,
+2. This paper introduces the _Simplified Contract Language (SCL)_,
-a domain-specific language for normative modelling which is inspired by _C-O Diagrams_ but with a focus on compositionality.
+a domain-specific language for modelling contracts, inspired by _C-O Diagrams_ but with a strong focus on compositionality.
-The language has a clearly defined operational semantics based on discrete time steps, and a highly modular translation to NTA, both of which were tested extensively using random test cases.
+The language has a clearly defined operational semantics based on discrete time steps, and a highly modular translation to NTA, both of which are tested extensively using random test cases.
-3. Introduces the idea of using a CNL as an interface to a formal contract language.
+The paper includes a case study showing how _SCL_ can be used for the modelling, testing, simulation and verification of normative texts.
-By designing and implementing a CNL for the contract logic _CL_, and joining this together with the accompanying conflict analysis tool CLAN, we produce a basic tool for writing contracts in CNL and checking them for conflicts.
+3. This paper presents a CNL for the formal contract language _CL_, implemented as a GF grammar, together with a basic tool for joining this CNL together with the conflict analysis tool CLAN.
+The novel contribution of this work is thus a simple framework for writing contracts in CNL and checking them automatically for conflicts, where any potential counter-examples are rendered back into CNL using the same grammar.
+The paper provides two case studies, demonstrating the iterative contract-modelling process using feedback from the conflict analyser.
-4. Presents a CNL for contracts modelled using the more expressive _C-O Diagram_ formalism, which includes the ability to express timing constraints on clauses and comes with its own visual representation.
+4. This paper presents another GF-based CNL for contracts, this time for the more expressive _C-O Diagram_ formalism, which includes the ability to express timing constraints on clauses and comes with its own visual representation.
-Apart from the design of the CNL itself, the paper also covers working implementations of a CNL editor, a visual editor for working with the diagrams, and a common interchange format between them.
+Apart from the CNL itself, the contributions of this paper also include a web-based CNL editor with auto-completion and other helpful features, another web-based editor for visually manipulating _C-O Diagrams_, and a common interchange format between these representations.
-5. Investigates the use of NLP methods for parsing normative texts and building partial models in the _C-O Diagram_ formalism.
+5. This paper addresses the front-end task of contract modelling, using NLP methods to parse normative texts in English and build partial models of them in the _C-O Diagram_ formalism.
-The idea behind this tool is to provide a first-pass processing phase which could automatically extract some information from a contract and reduce some of manual work required in modelling.
+The idea is to provide a first-pass processing phase which could automatically extract some information from a contract and reduce some of manual work required by modelling.
+The main contribution is a tool which, using the Stanford parser, extracts information from dependency trees using custom rules and heuristics, and outputs it in a custom tabular format for post-editing, before conversion into a final model.
+The paper includes a basic evaluation of this method, in terms of precision and recall over a small set of test sentences.
-6. Presents a web-based tool which ties together components developed in previous papers (I, IV & V) into a single interface.
-This prototype tool is aimed at end-users, providing end-to-end analysis of normative texts in natural language.
+6. This paper ties together the tools developed in previous papers (I, IV, V) into a single a web application, with the aim of bringing end-to-end analysis of normative texts in English to the end user.
+This is achieved by wrapping each individual tool as a web service with a corresponding API, and building a client-side web application which consumes these services.
+The novel contribution of this work is thus the web application itself, covering both the user interface and the supporting server architecture.
+The paper also includes a case study demonstrating the contract analysis workflow, starting from natural language and going all the way to verification of semantic queries.

 ## Personal contributions to each paper

 {: type="I"}
 1. The changes to the formalism, the definition of the trace semantics, the entire implementation of the translation back-end, and the work on the case study.
-2. The design of the language and its semantics, as well as the overall approach towards the translation into NTA.
+2. The design of the language and its semantics, implementation as an embedded DSL in Haskell, the overall method of the translation into NTA, and all work on random testing using QuickCheck.
-3. Implementing the AnaCon tool, which uses a GF grammar to parse CNL contracts into expressions in CL, passes these expressions into the CLAN tool, and renders any potential counter-examples back into CNL using the same grammar.
-I also worked on applying to the tool to the two case studies described in the article.
+3. The implemention of the _AnaCon_ tool, consultation on the design of the CNL, and all work related to the case studies.
-4. The complete design of the CNL, along with the web-based CNL editing tool and back-end conversion tools.
+4. The complete design of the CNL and its implementation in GF, building of the web-based CNL editing tool using standard web technologies, and all back-end conversion tools in Haskell.
-5. Consulting on the system's heuristic rules, the design of the experiments, and carrying out the evaluation.
+5. Consultation on the system's heuristic rules, the design of the experiments, and carrying out the evaluation.
-6. The design of the workflow and system architecture, as well as the implementation of the back-end server.
+6. The design of the user workflow and overall system architecture, as well as the implementation of the back-end server in Haskell.

 ## Manuscript

 The current draft of the thesis manuscript for reviewing purposes can be obtained [here](http://www.cse.chalmers.se/~cajohn/phd-thesis-draft.pdf).
-As it is not yet final, it may contain some author notes marked <span style="color:red">[in red]</span>.